Coronavirus-Blog | Tiroler Tageszeitung Online

 Coronavirus-Blog

-In Tirol wurden bisher 11.806 Personen getestet, mehr als 1525 sind erkrankt.
-Erstmals wurde auch ein Häftling positiv auf SARS-CoV-2 getestet – nämlich in der Justizanstalt Innsbruck.
+In Tirol wurden bisher fast 12.000 Personen getestet, 1623 sind erkrankt.
+Im Kloster der Barmherzigen Schwestern in Zams sind mehrere Schwestern mit dem Coronavirus infiziert.
 Wir berichten im Live-Blog.

 "Ziegelstadl" in Innsbruck.